 This red pesto pasta is quick, easy AND flavorful, which is my kind of meal.
 The sauce is done and ready to go by the time the pasta is done cooking, so it’s all ready to go in about 20 minutes!

-While I love serving this recipe with pasta, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.
+While I love serving this recipe with pasta and my turkey meatballs, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.

+COOK PASTA.
 Bring a large pot of salted water to a boil and cook pasta according to package instructions.
-Be sure to save 1/2 cup of the pasta water for the sauce which will help thin it out a bit but also make it creamy thanks to the starches that are present from the pasta.
-If you forget this step, no worries, regular water will do the trick.
+Be sure to save 2/3 cup of the pasta water for the sauce.

 I like to double the pesto recipe and keep a jar of it in the fridge to use on sandwiches, as a dip for veggies or on crackers throughout the week!